How to solve a triangle given two sides and a non-included angle.

 The large blue triangle is the case 1 solution.
 The sides and angles marked on the diagram are all for the case 1 solution.
 The case 2 solution is the smaller shaded triangle with one red side.
-The red side is side 'a', which can have 2 possible positions.
+The red side is side ‘a’, which can have 2 possible positions.
 This is how the two triangles are created.
-If side 'a' is just long enough to reach the base line, then there is only one solution, and angle B is a right angle.
-If side 'a' is too short to reach the base line, then there are no solutions possible.
+If side ‘a’ is just long enough to reach the baseline, then there is only one solution, and angle B is a right angle.
+If the side ‘a’ is too short to reach the baseline, then there are no solutions possible.

 Maths Helper Plus can solve a triangle given two sides and a non-included angle.
 Full working steps and a labelled diagram are created.
 The steps below will show you how…